I love London!

 We had a great time here enjoying some delicious bratwurst, browsing a bit and even playing tourist at the Notting Hill Bookstore - made famous from the movie.

-see the new two part Harry Potter Play - the continuation of the movies set when Harry is an adult with his own children, where the movie ended.
+The rest of our last day in London was spent at the Palace theater in the West End.
+We had been lucky to get tickets to see the new two part Harry Potter Play - the continuation of the movies set when Harry is an adult with his own children, where the movie ended.
 Unfortunately for us, the play is sold out for the next couple of years and the ONLY way to get tickets is to buy the same day tickets where you see both plays (almost 3 hours each) in one day.

 They do give you a 2 hour break in between to go grab some dinner and if you're familiar with the West End, you know there is a multitude of places to eat here.